 Cornflower (Centaurea) – Usually available as the well known blue cornflower, other colours are sometimes available.
 Very popular for country garden, rustic colour scheme.
 Also available in larger size, Cornflower Montana

-Waxflower (Chamaelaucium) – Small scented flowers ideal as fillers, sold in bud and in flower – Dutch varieties coming to end of their ‘natural season’ in May but Colombian varieties still available, more limited.
+Waxflower (Chamaelaucium) – Small scented flowers ideal as fillers, sold in the bud and in flower – Dutch varieties coming to end of their ‘natural season’ in May but Colombian varieties still available, more limited.

 Chrysanthemum – Available as large individual showy blooms, or the spray variety.
 Very long lasting – can use to substitute Dahlia’s in summer months

 Craspedia – Small completely round flower head made up of lots of tiny yellow flowers.
-Ideal to compliment rustic, country garden or tropical / colourful theme
+Ideal to compliment rustic, country garden or tropical/colourful theme

 Cymbidium Orchid – Striking flowers, which flower profusely with up to 12 blooms on each stem